How To Train A Puppy At Home

 Tips For Making The Most Of His Time

-First of all, you need to make sure your dog has plenty of time to spend on his business.
-You may notice that he is not always quite so interested in eating or sleeping when you come home from work.
-This could be because he’s tired, bored or just needs some time to rest and recuperate.
+First, you must ensure your dog has plenty of time to spend on his business.
+You may notice that he is not always very interested in eating or sleeping when you come home from work.
+This could be because he’s tired, bored, or needs time to rest and recuperate.

 Make sure you give your dog enough time away from you at home.
 He needs to spend at least 45 minutes alone and 15 minutes alone without any distractions.
-Don’t forget about him when he is doing his business either; this will help ensure that you have time for him during the day as well.
+Don’t forget about him when he is doing his business either; this will help ensure that you have time for him during the day.

 What To Keep In Mind When Training Your Dog

 The first thing to consider when training your dog is how much time you want him to spend with you.
-A good rule of thumb is that it should take about an hour, on average, for your dog to become completely trained.
+A good rule of thumb is that your dog should take about an hour, on average, to become completely trained.

 One thing about dogs that should be considered is their human attachment in the case of separation anxiety.
 Dogs can get very attached to their humans for various reasons, such as simply being around them or because they are happy with them when they’re not around their owners.